Revising Your Work Schedule May Prevent a Workers' Compensation Claim

 Depending on your job and your employer, you may not be able to adjust your schedule in all of these ways, but even small changes can make a big difference in your mental and physical health.

 Are you going to try and revise your work schedule this month?
-Come on over to the Schmidt Kramer Facebook page and tell us about it!
+Let us know on Facebook!